John Seymour (author): 1939 to 1951

 At the start of World War II in 1939, Seymour travelled to Kenya where he enlisted in the Kenya Regiment, and was posted to the King's African Rifles.
 He fought against Italian troops in the Abyssinian Campaign in Ethiopia.
 The regiment was then posted to Sri Lanka (formerly Ceylon) and afterwards to Burma, where allied forces were fighting against Japan.
-For Seymour the war ended on a low note; he expressed his disgust when the Allies used fission bombs on Hiroshima and Nagasaki.
+For Seymour the war ended on a low note; he expressed his disgust when the Allies used nuclear bombs on Hiroshima and Nagasaki.

 On his return to Britain after the war Seymour worked for a while on a Thames sailing barge 'Cambria', skippered by Bob Roberts, operating around the south and east coasts of England, where he picked up the folk songs of a disappearing occupation.
 After working as a labour officer for the War Agricultural Executive Committee finding agricultural work for German prisoners of war who had still not returned home, he started writing and broadcasting on the BBC Home Service.
 He travelled overland to India for the BBC, gaining experience of the Subsistence agriculture still common in eastern Europe and Asia.
 His experiences on that journey led to his first book, The Hard Way to India, published in 1951.